mmmbeer/starving-artists-game/docs/server-setup.md

 ## 4. Apache / cPanel configuration for `/realtime`

 ### 4.1.
-Preferred method: Apache VirtualHost snippet
+Preferred method: Apache VirtualHost include
-1. In WHM/cPanel’s **Apache Configuration > Include Editor**, add the following inside the specific VirtualHost for `www.starvingartistsgame.com`.
-If WHM lacks the UI, upload the snippet to `/etc/apache2/conf.d/includes/pre_virtualhost_global.conf` or similar according to your host’s instructions.
+1. In WHM/cPanel’s **Apache Configuration > Include Editor**, paste the following inside the VirtualHost for `www.starvingartistsgame.com` (or drop it via `/etc/apache2/conf.d/includes/pre_virtualhost_global.conf` if the UI is unavailable).
-2. Insert these directives inside the VirtualHost block that serves `www.starvingartistsgame.com`:
+2. Add this chunk so the `/lobby` HTTP routes and `/realtime` websocket routes forward to the Node API on port `4000`:
    ```apache
    ProxyPreserveHost On
    ProxyPass "/lobby"  "http://127.0.0.1:4000/lobby"  retry=0